dimitrov-adrian/tinsta/README.md

 ##### Filters

 ###### tinsta_force_options
-Force options to given values, also hide customizer controls
+Force options to given values, also hide customizer controls.
+It is useful when creating child theme and want to force some theme settings, and hide the controls.

 ```php
 add_filter('tinsta_get_options_defaults', function ($options) {